 Supporters had come out of the woodwork - thousands of them from near and far.
 What a year it had been: "A miracle", the papers were saying.
-A bunch of young upstarts, predicted to finish in the bottom three, now in the grand final.
+A bunch of young upstarts, predicted E-mail ed.voice@cg.catholic.org.au the interim coach.
+It was a bloody cold day, too.
+Never mind, Pat had her thermos: four teaspoons of coffee, a tablespoon of sugar, and a nip of medicinal brandy.